‘What are the best books on grammar, punctuation, writing, speaking, pronunciation, and vocabulary I can refer to improve my English?’

 However, I think these books lack on few counts:

-Pronunciation is mentioned in phonetic symbols, which is less intuitive than non-phonetic form.
-Example for the word ‘refrigerator’:
+2. Pronunciation is mentioned in phonetic symbols, which is less intuitive than non-phonetic form.
+(We saw example of the word ‘refrigerator’ earlier in the post.)

 Moreover, when it comes to pronunciation, all books suffer from lack of option to hear pronunciation (for obvious reasons), something that can be accomplished on an online dictionary through just the click of a button.